Resistivity minimum in diluted metallic magnets: Three-Dimensional Case

 \end{widetext}

 Figure~\ref{fig:rho_lowNS_3D} shows the resistivity curves obtained for three different values of the density $n_{s}=\{0.1,0.05,0.01\}$.
-As expected, there is a clear resistivity upturn that, like in the 2D case, becomes less pronounced for $n_s/n_e$ smaller than a certain value.
+As expected, there is a clear resistivity upturn that, like in the 2D case, becomes less pronounced for small values of $n_s/n_e$.